The-OpenROAD-Project/OpenROAD/src/mpl2/README.md

 ### Set Macro Guidance Region

 Command for setting guidance regions for macros.
+The guidance region can have any size as long it fits inside the core area, as the placer will try to maximize the overlap region between macro and guidance region.

 ```tcl
 set_macro_guidance_region